citizenfx/fivem-docs/content/docs/client-manual/console-commands.md

 Developer commands require the client to run in a special developer mode, or they'll show an error like `Access denied for command resmon`.

-This developer mode can be enabled by launching the FiveM/RedM client using the `+set moo 31337` argument (for example, by adding it to a shortcut), and is automatically enabled when running the client on a non-production build (such as Canary).
+This developer mode can be enabled by launching the FiveM/RedM client using the `+set moo 31337` argument (for example, by adding it to a shortcut), and is automatically enabled when running the client on a non-production build (such as Beta or Canary).

 ### cmdlist
 The `cmdlist` command will list all the commands that are registered on the client (or server).
 It will also output the